 Chad stated, "I wanted to share and get some tips (although by the time you reply I will have already started to get my hands dirty I'm sure) on skinning a squirrel.
-I picked a nice road kill up today.
+I picked a nice road-kill up today.
 It was getting late and I did not want to work outside so I submerged him in a bucket of cold water.
-It is tomorrow's project.”
+It is tomorrow's project." ~Chad

-First two things you want to be aware of when harvesting any road kill.
+First, three things you want to be aware of when harvesting any road kill.